Singapore’s Drug Laws: Possession, Consumption and Trafficking

 2. Drug Consumption

-The penalty for consuming either controlled or specified drugs is a maximum of 10 years’ imprisonment, or a fine of $20,000 or both.
-This is the same as the maximum penalty for possession.
+The penalty for consuming either controlled or specified drugs is a maximum of 10 years’ imprisonment and a fine of $20,000.

 While the list of specified drugs is a subset of the list of controlled drugs, the distinction is important in terms of punishment for repeat offending.